jaakkovuorio/PASE/2.Messaging_and_mobile_privacy/README.md

   The sender and receiver email addresses can be seen.

-  The time during which the email was sent and received can be seen.
+  The time during which the email was sent can be seen.

 * Does verifying the the message **guarantee** the senders identity?